-A care episode is defined as the period within which the management of one particular disease or a health problem affecting a patient takes place i.e. beginning with the time of first contact with a health care practitioner to the termination of care due to resolution of the illness/problem, the patient’s decision to discontinue or death of the patient.
-During an episode, the patient may make several visits and during each visit he or she may encounter many health care providers, subjected to many care events or experience certain incidents.
+A care episode is defined as the period within which the management of one particular disease or a health problem affecting a patient takes place i.e. beginning with the time of first contact with a health care practitioner to the termination of care due to resolution of the illness/problem, the patient’s decision to discontinue receiving care or death of the patient.
+During an episode, the patient may make several visits and during each visit he or she may experience many events.
+The most important events are encounters with various health care providers, during which subjected to many interventions or experience certain incidents.

 The duration of each episode is variable.
 It can be limited to one day or even a lifetime.
 It would not be uncommon for all the phases to be completed within the same day.
 For incurable diseases, the fourth phase may terminate only with the patient’s death.

 The phases coincide with the care processes or the patient care workflow shown below:

 Clinical care providers follows a common way of performing heir work.
 Tasks are done in steps which can be sequential or synchronous (done at the same time).
 A task generate data which is used as input as input for the next task or for making decisions on how to proceed.
 If the task is unsuccessful (i.e. the desired result is not obtained) the task is repeated.
 Even if successful, it necessary to repeat the tasks before the final outcome can be achieved.
 The task of information gathering need to be repeated as conditions change with the progress of the disease and the response to treatment.
 Hence, clinical care processes are said to ne cyclical or iterative in nature.

 Visits, Encounters and Events